mahmoudnagdyy/mahmoudnagdyy/README.md

 ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 50px></picture> About me

 <pre>
-💻 I am a self taught Backend Node.Js Developer
+💻 I am a self taught Backend Node.Js, IOS Developer
 📚 I have a Bachelors in Computer & Systems from the University Zagazig at Egypt 📝 I have a strong interest in Backend and Frontend
-🌟 Main languages: JavaScript, C
+🌟 Main languages: JavaScript, C, Swift
 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1I5UNoSlj1tlOWWo2Una5WkkTU9ur-dcm/view?usp=drive_link" target="_blank">MY RESUME.</a>
 </pre>
 <hr>